 How does it work?

-We plan to enroll 10,000 companion dogs throughout the US into a longitudinal study, which will be the largest ever of its kind.
+We plan to enroll tens of thousands of companion dogs throughout the US into a longitudinal study, which will be the largest ever of its kind.
 A longitudinal study is a type of research study in which individuals are closely monitored for a long period of time.
 This type of study is observational, meaning that our canine participants are not assigned to receive any type of drug or other treatment.
 Instead, they go about their lives as usual, while our team of researchers periodically collects information about them from questionnaires, physical examinations, or diagnostic tests.

 What do you hope to learn from this kind of study?